kgrz97/BLE_Car/README.md

 Project include 3 software modules:
 - Xamarin C# app for Android,
-- Program for Microcontroller ATtiny2313 wrote in C,
+- Software for Microcontroller ATtiny2313 wrote in C,
-- Program for Microcontroller ATtiny13 wrote in C.
+- Software for Microcontroller ATtiny13 wrote in C.

 Repository also contain a schematic print of designed electronic circuit.